A Zumba® workout is Tiny Habits® set to music.

 By Val McKinley

-We usually think that more is better.
+We usually think that more is better, but in reality, more isn’t always better.
 In the world of behavior change, we encourage ourselves and others to do 1% better than the day before.
 The 1% adds up over time and voila; before we know it, the things that were hard for us or that we had resisted doing, get done.
 We feel good.
 Success momentum propels us forward…

 Until it doesn’t.
-I thought I was leading my best life.
-I was traveling between grandchildren.
-I had created a portable coaching business and was enjoying the interaction with clients.
+I thought I was leading my best life, traveling between grandchildren, and I had created a portable coaching business and was enjoying the interaction with clients.
 Over the last two years I had consistently practiced making healthy food choices; also integrating a lot of movement and self-care practices into my daily routine.
 My husband is a loving partner and I have an amazing social network of family and friends.

 So why am I writing this and what does this have to do with Tiny Habits?
 Last week after a visit with my family in VA, I was scheduled to fly back home to San Diego.
 That morning, after experiencing yet another two episodes of gastro discomfort which had escalated in frequency and intensity, I was extremely hesitant to get on an airplane.
 In the midst of not knowing which way to turn, I had an epiphany…’Call Will!’
 I had been so preoccupied with my indecision and where to turn, that I had forgotten to ask for help.
 Help for me was the idea to call Will, my nephew who’s a gastroenterologist at the Mayo Clinic in MN.
 After he’d listened and synthesized all that I told him, he said that I should not fly, but instead take a taxi to the nearest cardiac hospital which he had determined would give me the best care based on the symptoms I presented.